cmusatyalab/gabriel/README.md

 A producer's targets choose the mode of each connection.
 A consumer binds either a `tcp://` address or a Unix socket path (`unix://path` and `shm://path` are equivalent when binding).
 A consumer bound to a Unix socket accepts both buffered and unbuffered producers, and each producer declares its mode in the handshake.
 A consumer bound to `tcp://` only accepts buffered producers.

-Internally, each connection holds a pointer to a small table of operations (handshake, send frame, read message, send reply, teardown) implemented once for buffered and once for unbuffered.
-The producer and consumer logic above them is shared.

 ## Concepts

 ### Producers and consumers
-A producer connects to a set of consumer addresses (targets) that can change at runtime, at most 31 at once, and fans each frame out to its consumers.
-Frames are pushed to buffered consumers and pulled by unbuffered consumers (see Dispatch).
-A consumer binds a single address, accepts any number of producers in a background thread, and reads from them round-robin (fan-in).
-A consumer replies to frames; replies travel back to the producer that sent the frame.
+A producer connects to a set of consumer addresses (targets) that can change at runtime, at most `LIGHTNING_MAX_TARGETS` (31) at once, and fans each frame out to them.
+A consumer binds a single address, accepts any number of producers, and takes frames from them in turn (round-robin).
+A consumer replies to each frame; the reply travels back to the producer that sent it.

 ### Tokens (per consumer)
 A producer keeps a separate token bucket for every consumer, each holding up to `max_tokens` tokens.
 Handing a frame to a consumer takes one token from its bucket, so a slow consumer only throttles itself.

-A consumer returns exactly one token for every frame it receives:
+Every frame a consumer is handed owes the producer exactly one token back:
-- `TOKEN_ACCEPT`, carried by the reply to that frame (`lightning_reply`).
-- `TOKEN_DROP`, sent automatically by `lightning_recv` for each frame it discards as stale.

-A returned token refills that consumer's bucket (up to `max_tokens`) only if its `seq_num` is greater than the highest `seq_num` that has returned a token from that consumer.
-This prevents double counting of tokens for a single frame.

-Tokens are always reclaimed by the producer when a consumer disconnects: the bucket is reset to `max_tokens` when the consumer reconnects, and for an unbuffered consumer its bit is cleared on every chunk.
+- A **REPLY** returns it (`lightning_reply`).
+Each frame takes exactly one reply; a second one is rejected.
+- A **DROP** returns it without a reply.
+The consumer sends one automatically for a frame that was superseded by a newer one before `lightning_recv` returned it, and for the previous frame if `lightning_recv` is called again without replying to it.

+So tokens can't leak: every frame is either replied to or dropped.
+When a consumer disconnects, the producer reclaims its tokens anyway, and the consumer starts with a full bucket when it reconnects.

+### Newest frame wins
+`lightning_recv` always returns the newest frame from the producer whose turn it is:
+- **At the consumer:** it reads every frame that has arrived from that producer, keeps the newest, and DROPs the older ones.
+- **At the producer (unbuffered only):** a consumer is only ever handed the newest published frame, and only when it has a token.
+Frames published while it was busy are skipped.

+"Newest" means newest *that has arrived*.
+Over TCP, a frame still in transit isn't visible yet, so recv returns the newest complete one; guaranteeing the producer's actual newest frame would need a round trip per frame.

 ### Dispatch
-**Buffered consumers (push).** On `lightning_send`, the frame is written to the socket of every connected buffered consumer that has a token.
-A buffered consumer without a token is skipped for that frame.
+**Buffered consumers (push).** `lightning_send` writes the frame to the socket of every connected buffered consumer that has a token.
+One without a token is skipped for that frame.

-**Unbuffered consumers (pull).** The producer tracks, for each unbuffered consumer, the highest `seq_num` it has been handed (`last_seq`), and whether it is **waiting** (it has a token but no newer frame existed when it last asked for one).
-- On `lightning_send`, the frame is written to a shared memory chunk and handed to every waiting consumer (taking one token from each, and clearing its waiting flag).
-Consumers that aren't waiting are not sent the frame at this point.
-- On a returned token (`TOKEN_ACCEPT` or `TOKEN_DROP`), the producer immediately hands that consumer the newest frame with `seq_num > last_seq`.
-If no such frame exists yet, the consumer is marked waiting and gets the next frame sent.
+**Unbuffered consumers (pull).** `lightning_send` writes the frame once into a chunk of the shared memory pool and makes it the producer's `latest` frame.
+A consumer is handed `latest` when:
+- `lightning_send` publishes it and the consumer has a token, or
+- the consumer returns a token (REPLY or DROP) and hasn't been handed `latest` yet.

-- On (re)connect, the consumer starts with a full bucket, marked waiting, and gets the next frame sent.
-It is never handed a frame generated before it connected.
+A consumer that connects is never handed a frame published before it connected; it gets the next one sent.

-Because an unbuffered consumer only gets a chunk right before it calls `lightning_recv` again, it holds that chunk only for as long as it takes to copy it out.
-This means a pool of `max_tokens` chunks is rarely exhausted, and frames almost never queue up (so stale drops only happen with `max_tokens > 1`).

-Both `lightning_send` and the producer's reader thread hand out frames, so each consumer's dispatch state and socket writes are protected by a per-consumer lock.

 ### Dynamic targets
 Targets can be given at creation and added or removed at any time with `lightning_add_target` / `lightning_remove_target`, from any thread, while `lightning_send` and `lightning_recv_reply` are running.

 - **Adding** tries to connect once, synchronously, so a target whose consumer is already up is usable as soon as the call returns.
 If the consumer isn't reachable yet, the target is still added and is retried in the background (see Reconnection).
-- **Removing** closes the connection, reclaims the target's tokens, frees its bit slot and stops reconnecting.
+- **Removing** closes the connection, reclaims the target's tokens and held chunks, and stops reconnecting.
 Replies already received from that consumer are still delivered by `lightning_recv_reply`.
-- **Bit slots:** every target is given one of 31 bit slots when it is added, and the slot is freed when it is removed.
-Unbuffered consumers use it as their bit in the chunk headers.
-Before a slot is reused, its bit is cleared on every chunk.
 - **Disconnect vs remove:** a disconnected target is still a target, and the producer keeps reconnecting to it.
-Only removal frees its slot, and only removing the last `shm://` target releases the chunk pool's memory (see Unbuffered connections).
+Only removal stops that.

-### Sequence numbers and staleness
+### Sequence numbers
-Every frame carries a `uint32_t seq_num`, which must increase monotonically with each send for a given producer (skipping values, for example on a dropped send, is fine).
-Staleness is measured in sequence numbers, not timestamps, so no clock synchronization is required between hosts.

-Each producer sets `stale_seqs` at creation, which should be chosen based on the producer's generation frequency (for example, a 30 FPS producer that tolerates ~100 ms of queueing would use `stale_seqs = 3`).
-It is sent to the consumer during the handshake.
-When a consumer reads from a producer, it drains every frame already waiting from that producer.
-A frame is stale if `seq_num + stale_seqs <= newest_seq_num` from that producer.
-Stale frames are discarded and a `TOKEN_DROP` is returned for each. `stale_seqs = 0` disables staleness dropping.
+Every frame carries the `uint32_t seq_num` given to `lightning_send`, and its reply carries it back, so the caller can match replies to frames.
+Lightning doesn't interpret it: which frame is newest is tracked internally, in the order frames were sent.

 ### Identity
 Every producer and consumer has an identity made up of: